-With electric vehicles increasing in popularity and availability, potential electric converts may be wondering how an electric car will drive.
+With electric vehicles increasing in popularity and availability, potential electric converts may wonder how an electric car will drive.

 Will it be slow to respond or feel odd to handle?
 Do you have to learn to drive differently for it to work properly?

 The simple answer is no. Although there are some differences in the electric driving experience, there are plenty of similarities.
 This guide explains what it’s like to drive an electric car and answers many of the questions buyers might have.